cacheflowe/ctd-creative-coding/classes/class-01.md

 * For p5js, create an account for [the editor](https://editor.p5js.org/)
   * Get the [VS Code](https://code.visualstudio.com/) IDE, and then install the [p5js extension](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode)
+  * There's a good setup explainer here [p5js in VS Code](https://www.youtube.com/watch?v=OGB4WDw9iJA)
+  * If you use an external editor for p5js, please paste your code back into the p5js web editor to turn in your assignments
 * For Processing, [install the IDE](https://processing.org/download/)
 * If you'd like to use other tools like Unity, TouchDesigner, THREE.js, Openframeworks:
-  * I can help during office hours, but you're largely on your own
+  * I can help during office hours, but if I don't have experience with the tool, you'll be on your own
   * I expect video documentation of your projects, since you can't turn them in via a link to the p5js editor.
-Use Canvas to hand in your video documentation if you go this route
+Use Canvas to pass in your video documentation if you go this route
   * Use [GitHub](https://github.com/) to post your code and upload a video to Canvas
 * Slack
-  * Use this to help each other out - my coworkers and I do this
+  * Use this to help each other out - my coworkers and I use Slack to chat about engineering problems
 * Screen capture
   * OS X: [Quicktime](https://support.apple.com/en-us/HT208721)
   * Windows 10: Windows **Snipping Tool** or [Xbox Game Bar](https://support.microsoft.com/en-us/help/4027180/windows-10-record-a-game-clip-with-xbox-game-bar)